About Maximilian de Molière

 What I Do

-In my dissertation, I comprehensively described and analyzed the library of the Christian Hebraist Johann Albrecht Widmanstetter (1507-1557).
-To this end, I worked with the analytical techniques of paleography and codicology of Hebrew manuscripts.
-I also wanted to contribute to the history of libraries and the history of the Jewish book in the hands of Christian Hebraists in the 16th century.
-Another part of my dissertation is Widmanstetter’s interest in Kabbalah.
+In my dissertation, I described and analyzed the library of the Christian Hebraist Johann Albrecht Widmanstetter (1507-1557).
+To this end, I worked with paleographical and codicological tools of Hebrew manuscripts.
+I also wanted to contribute to the history of libraries and the history of the Jewish book in the hands of Christian Hebraists in the sixteenth century.
+Another part of my dissertation is devoted to Widmanstetter’s interest in Kabbalah.
 You can learn about this project from by book Confronting Kabbalah: Studies in the Christian Hebraist Library of Johann Albrecht Widmanstetter.

 As part of my work on a DFG project on R. Moses Zacuto at the University of Halle-Wittenberg, I have also been working on modern Jewish correspondence and in particular the materiality of this medium since 2018.
 In both of these projects, I have used digital humanities methods for analyses and text-critical editions.

 In the project “MAJLIS.
-The Transformation of Jewish Literature in Arabic in the Islamic World”, I draw on these experiences and have designed (with Winona Salesky) a platform to cataloging manuscripts into TEI-format inside a browser and I have worked on the libraries of Konstantin von Tischendorf and Moses W. Shapira (both publications forthcoming).
+The Transformation of Jewish Literature in Arabic in the Islamic World”, I draw on these experiences and have designed (with Winona Salesky) a platform to cataloging manuscripts into TEI-format inside a browser and I have worked on the libraries of Konstantin von Tischendorf and Moses W. Shapira.

 You can also follow my work on ORCID, and Academia.